 Located on the Intracoastal Waterway, the Old Key Lime House is a neighborhood bar that just so happens to have a beach theme.
-It’s the spot to watch the Gators game, listen to live music, grab a drink in one of 4 bars or eat dinner on the dock, watching the boats leisurely drive by.
+It’s the spot to watch the Gators game, listen to live music, grab a drink in one of four bars or eat dinner on the dock as you watch the boats leisurely cruise by.
 Be sure to try a piece of their legendary key lime pie, which is so good that it’s been featured in Bon Appetit magazine.

 What to Drink: Rum Runner (rum, blackberry brandy, banana liquor, lime juice and grenadine blended with ice -- add a floater of dark rum for an extra kick!)

 This waterfront bar is so iconically beachy that country music star Alan Jackson filmed the "It's Five O'Clock Somewhere" music video here.
 Get close to the water on the bar’s man-made beach, and check out the stunning views of the Jupiter inlet and lighthouse.
-This popular watering hole features live music 6 days a week, 2 bars and a 19-slip marina.
+This popular watering hole features live music six days a week, two bars and a 19-slip marina.

 What to Drink: Hurricane (a mixture of light, dark and coconut rums mixed with Indian River fruit punch)